OBESITY HEALTH RISKS, POTENTIAL CAUSES AND LIFESTYLE CONSIDERATIONS

 There are many factors that can influence energy metabolism, including genetics, microbiome, diet, lifestyle and phase of life.

-A currently promising hypothesis for obesity is one of gut dysbiosis, leading to shifts in metabolism that confers impaired fat metabolism.
+A currently promising hypothesis for obesity is one of gut dysbiosis, leading to shifts in metabolism that result in impaired fat metabolism.
 Gut bacteria are known to regulate many aspects of our physiology, particularly with regard to nutrient absorption and metabolism.
 Much of the high calorie foods we associate with getting fat are altering the microbiome in such a way that promotes weight gain.

 Increased levels of toxicity may also be a cause of excessive weight gain.
 If elimination pathways in the body are impaired, the excess toxins may be stored in the form of fat.
 Gut dysbiosis is likewise a factor that can increase systemic toxicity.